 |Khan 6-8 (online)

 Our lunchtime is a learning opportunity, as students either listen to tales of the world’s civilizations, hold socratic discussions, make school governance decisions, or celebrate each other’s successes.
-A full 40-minute break follows lunch each day, allowing students to unwind, exercise, and build community.
+A full 40-minute break precedes lunch each day, allowing students to unwind, exercise, and build community.

-In the afternoons, students utilize their core skills in practical ways through our project-based learning experiences.
+Several times per week, students utilize their core skills in practical ways through our project-based learning experiences.
 Throughout the year, a variety of interdisciplinary projects offer students engaging, real-world experiences.
 Themes include science, social studies, business, and arts.
 Our project-based learning curriculum is designed so students not only dive deep into the subject matter, but practice using the cognitive processes that underlie learning and will allow them to tackle any challenge that comes their way.

 Friday Discovery Day workshops give students time to explore their curiosities and be exposed to new ideas and experiences.
 Students can choose to work on an independent project, participate in club meetings, travel on a field trip, or attend their choice of workshops led by Guides, students, or parents.
 Exploration topics range from art to cooking to music to chess to science to yoga and beyond.
 Students can work on several different things in a day or stick with the same thing for weeks depending on where they are on their journey to find their calling.

-Greenfields welcomes independent learners aged 5-13 (traditional grades K-8) into our mixed-age studios.
+Greenfields welcomes independent learners aged 5-17 (traditional grades K-12) into our mixed-age studios.
 We believe deeply in the educational and social benefits of combining students of different ages and abilities into shared classrooms.
 Our South Studio currently hosts our Launchers (entering ages 5-6) and Travelers (ages 7-8) and gives them the scaffolding and support needed to be successful on their journey to the North Studio where our Navigators (ages 9-10) and Explorers (ages 11-13) have more independence to work on their goal setting, planning and self regulation skills.